Risk Identification and Management Basics Training Course

 Course Objectives:

-- Define what a risk is, understand its origin, and recognize its impact on business, thereby enhancing their awareness of the topic.
+- Define risk, its origins, and its business impact, thereby increasing their awareness of the subject.

-- Collaborate with internal teams to strengthen overall risk management within the organization.
+- Collaborate with internal departments to strengthen the organization's overall risk management framework.

 Training Setup:

-- Total Daily Duration: 7 hours, including a 1-hour lunch break
+- Daily Duration: 7 hours of training + 1-hour lunch break

 Methodologies: